1854 Broad Street cholera outbreak: Investigation by John Snow

+Snow went on to study the water contents from each home through a test performed on each sample.
+In this way, it could be deduced from which supplier the home received its water.
+He concluded that it was indeed impure water from the big companies that allowed cholera to spread rapidly.
+He proved this by observing London prisons, finding that cholera ceased there only a few days after switching to cleaner water sources.

 Snow's post-outbreak evaluation

 Snow's analysis of cholera and cholera outbreaks extended past the closure of the Broad Street pump.
 He concluded that cholera was transmitted through and affected the alimentary canal within the human body.
 Cholera did not affect either the circulatory or the nervous system and there was no "poison in the blood...in the consecutive fever...the blood became poisoned from urea getting into the circulation".
 According to Snow, this "urea" entered the blood through kidney failure.
 (Acute kidney failure is a complication of cholera.)

 Therefore, the fever was caused by kidney failure, not by a poison already present in the subject's bloodstream.
 Popular medical practices, such as bloodletting, could not be effective in such a case.
 Snow also argued that cholera was not a product of Miasma.
 "There was nothing in the air to account for the spread of cholera".
 According to Snow, cholera was spread by persons ingesting a substance, not through atmospheric transmittal.
-Snow cited a case of two sailors, one with cholera and one without.
-Eventually the second became sick as well from accidentally ingesting bodily fluids of the first.